State and National Law School: Degrees granted

 The board was authorized to confer upon each graduate the degree of LL.B.
 (Bachelor of Laws).

 Closure

-The law school closed in the early 1860s as the result of declining enrollment caused by potential students joining the military during the American Civil War.
+The law school closed in 1865 as the result of declining enrollment caused by potential students joining the military during the American Civil War.
+Fowler went on to teach at the American Business College in Springfield, Massachusetts.

 Notable alumni

 Despite its short tenure, the law school produced many prominent alumni: